nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java17.rst

          sample-batchlet

 .. tip::
-  When running from Maven, the environment variable ``MAVEN_OPTS`` can be used to set the JVM options.
+  When running from Maven, the environment variable `MAVEN_OPTS (external site) <https://maven.apache.org/configure.html#maven_opts-environment-variable>`_ can be used to set the JVM options.